 - Certificate of NIST Traceability

-- Data Logging and downloading using USB with AlphaApp
+- Optional data logging and data set downloading using USB with AlphaApp

 - Output Jack